aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 |Skills (lvl2)|"Track" +2, "Climb" +4, "Athletics" +5|||
 |Skills (lvl4)|"Track" +3, "Climb" +6, "Athletics" +7|||
 |Loot|||Raptor pelts are valuable for armour and building materials|

+Raptors are predatory, bipedal dinosaurs, thought to hunt in packs, and possessing a single wicked claw on each talon-like foot.

 This represents a large raptor, such as the ones that could be used as cavalry, and not the small, dog sized creatures which are commonly found in bush and woodlands.